inoxlang/inox/docs/language-basics.md

 # Concurrency

-## Goroutines
+## LThreads

-Routines are mainly used for concurrent work and isolation.
-Each routine has its own Goroutine and state.
+LThreads (lightweight threads) are mainly used for concurrent work and isolation.
+Each lthread runs an Inox module in a dedicated Goroutine.

 **Embedded module:**

 ````
-routine = go {globals: .{read}, allow: {read: %https://example.com/...}} do {
+thread = go {globals: .{read}, allow: {read: %https://example.com/...}} do {
+    # embedded module

     return read!(https://example.com/)
 }
 ````

 Call syntax (all permissions are inherited):
 ````
-routine = go do f()
+thread = go do f()
 ````

-Routines can optionally be part of a "routine group" that allows easier control of multiple routines.
+LThreads can optionally be part of a "thread group" that allows easier control of multiple lthreads.

 ````
-req_group = RoutineGroup()
+req_group = LThreadGroup()

 for (1 ..
 10) {
     go {group: req_group} read!(https://jsonplaceholder.typicode.com/posts)